Amirhossein2000/RequestTasker/Readme.md

 task run
 ```

+### Configs

+- All of the configs are in [.env](./.env) file.
+- Docker conainer overwrites a few configs in [./dep/.env](./dep/.env)

 ### Testing

-There are both mocked and integration tests in this project, implemented by mockery and testcontainer
+There are both mocked and integration tests in this project, implemented by mockery and [testcontainer](https://testcontainers.com/).
+Run all tests by this commad: `task test`
+- Run only a single test:
+  - `task test-usecase`
+  - `task test-api`
+  - `task test-tasker`
+  - `task test-db`
+  - `task test-kafka`

-### future
+### Future
-dead letter queue for missed requests
+Right now there isn't any retry mechanisem for failed requests so if a dead letter queue get added in this project then the failed requests can be retried.